michael-a-green/Metis_Project5/README.md

 1. `flask run`

 The fields to enter I estimate are likely self explanatory.
-If you would like to see a demo you can download a video here:  _Coming Soon!_
+If you would like to see a demo you can download a video here:  [Demo Link](https://tinyurl.com/y5qfvlnv)

-* It saves the transactions you enter into the database so that they could be used to re-train the model (and hopefully improve it) over time.
+* It saves the reviews you enter into the database so that they could be used to re-train the model (and hopefully improve it) over time.
 * When you hit the **\[Submit\]** button the web application predicts the net promoter score of the movie review you entered into the web application